 No serious problems

 Root rot may occur in poorly drained sites.

 Of hybrid origin

 Leaf or needle arrangement, size, shape, and texture

-Blue-grey with silvery undersides; fall color is a buttery yellow.
+Blue-gray with silvery undersides; fall color is a buttery yellow.

 Flower arrangement, shape, and size

-Blue flowers borne in clusters (cymes) from the axils of the stem in late summer
+Cornflower blue flowers borne in clusters (cymes) from the axils of the stem in late summer

 Fruit, cone, nut, and seed descriptions